HBeinstein/Python_CLI_Pattern_Generator/README.md

 _No known bugs_

 _Hoping to add light/dark mode and color functionality later on._
-_Working on better contrast within the images and will try to add this soon!!_
+_Working on better contrast within the images and will try to add this soon_

 ## Support and contact details